Newsletter No. 8 – Real Estate Law

 Rent Observatory

-- the existence of a balanced representation of landlords, tenants and managers within the governing bodies of the observatory as well as the presence of qualified personalities in the field of housing or statistics.
+- the existence of a balanced representation of landlords, tenants and managers within the governing bodies of the observatory as well as the presence of qualified individuals in the field of housing or statistics.

 These results should show: